vovas-music/blog/2024/2024-11-11-disintegration-tango.md

 ---

 Damn, this post turned out to be WAY longer than I expected.
-It also took me WAY longer to write — so I’d be really greatful if you can hit that upvote button given that you’ve read this far.
+It also took me WAY longer to write — so I’d be really grateful if you can hit that upvote button given that you’ve read this far.

 For those who just scrolled down here, here’s a